Alkhemrt/BlackBoxPy---Python-Obfuscator/README.md

 # 🛡️ BlackBoxPy - Python Obfuscator

-BlackBoxPy is a simple-to-use and powerful Python obfuscation tool built to help you protect your source code from reverse engineering.
-BlackBoxPy turns securing your code and turning it into an excutable file into an easy task with just a few clicks.
+BlackBoxPy is a simple-to-use and powerful Python obfuscation tool built to help you protect your source code from reverse engineeringsimple-to-use and allows you to secure your code and turn it into an executable file with just a few clicks.

 ---